Yitzhak Yedid: Musical style and influences

-Awards and honours
+Awards and Prizes

-Yedid was the winner of the 2020 Azrieli Foundation Prize for Jewish Music.
+Yedid is the recipient of the Azrieli Foundation Prize for Jewish Music.
 His winning composition, Kiddushim Ve’ Killulim (Blessings and Curses), was unanimously declared the best new major work of Jewish music by the judges of the Canadian prize.
 Yedid received a total prize package valued at over CA$200,000, which included a world premiere performance of his work by Le Nouvel Ensemble Moderne, and a recording released on the Analekta label.